krispya/esbuild-plugin-inline-functions/README.md

 A plugin for [esbuild](https://github.com/evanw/esbuild) that adds support for inlining functions with transpiler hints.
-C++ has function specifiers and now TS has `esbuild-plugin-inline-functions`.
+C++ has function specifiers and now JS has `esbuild-plugin-inline-functions`.

 ```bash
 npm i esbuild-plugin-inline-functions